limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Berrypedia Admin Panel

 Too bad this is not the SSH password for `root`.
-I was able to login to the admin panel but there is nothing interesting to see.
+I can login to the admin panel but there's nothing interesting to see.

 ![panel.png](/assets/images/posts/cyberry-walkthrough/cyberry-7.png)